puuska/Hackintosh-HP-Prodesk-400-G1/README.md

 First of all, go to UEFI settings and disable serial port.
 Upgrade BIOS to newest possible version (atm it's 00.02.56 Rev.A released on 30/04/2019 (dd/mm/yyyy) )
 To install it, download Olarila image from their forums, burn to USB Stick with Etcher/Win32DiskImager and replace Clover folder with folder from this repo.

+### Issues
+- VGA Display output is not working
+- TV and Sidecar apps aren't working if you are going to install Catalina insted of Mojave
+- I'm not sure about 4K but Donw35 wrote on InsanelyMac that it doesn't work too
+- While installing, make sure your USB Stick, keyboard and mouse are attached to USB2.0 ports, USB3.0 worked for me on installed OS, not in installer.
 ## A reward

 All the project is made for free, but you can reward me if you want.